 I’ve been there through it all: From the awful draft picks and salary dumps to the opening of the jewel of the North Shore to the record-breaking number of consecutive losing seasons to finally the recent winning years, I’ve been following this team and that will never change.
 Nothing appeals to me more than visiting PNC Park to watch the North Shore Nine take the field.

 I grew up in Western PA and graduated with a Journalism and Communications degree from IUP in 2005.
-My career spans a number of different industries, but started in sports with minor league baseball teams, then in higher education and then the casino industry.
-I am the co-founder and editor of the North Shore Nine and the Founder of FiveWAR.
+My career spans a number of different industries, but started in sports with minor league baseball teams, then in higher education and now the casino industry.
+I am the founder of the North Shore Nine.

 I was born in New Jersey but moved to a town outside of Pittsburgh in the early 90’s.
 While my family was moving into our new home, I was forced to watch TV on a 7” portable that only received a few stations.
 Turned out I was able to watch my first dose of baseball those nights, which just so happen to be the ‘92 NLCS.
-Yes, my introduction to my favorite sports team provided the longest nightmare I ever endured in my life, however through all the turmoil I am here proudly stating I am an avid Pirates fan.
+Yes, my introduction to my favorite sports team provided the longest nightmare I ever endured in my life..

 Growing up, basketball was my first love.
 Shawn Kemp, Gary Payton and the rest of the Seattle Sonics were the shiznit to me.
 You would have no problem trying to find me either.
 I was probably at the nearest basketball court mastering all the And1 moves (at least that’s the story I’m going to tell you) or having a 3-on-3 tourney in my driveway while Nas was blasting ‘You Can Hate Me Now.’
-Fast forward years later and nothing excites me more than hearing the crack of the catcher’s mitt on the first day Pitchers and Catchers report while reminiscing how Dave Stewart dismantled the Diamondbacks.
+Fast forward years later and you can find me counting down the days til Pitchers and Catchers report while reminiscing how Dave Stewart dismantled the Diamondbacks.

 I now reside in Jacksonville, FL, and love almost every aspect of it.
 The one thing I truly miss is the city of Pittsburgh.
 I still make sure I find my way to the North Shore at least once a year to catch the Buccos, while also catching them often at Marlins Park and their Spring Training tour across the sunshine state.
 Over the years I have truly felt that baseball needs an infusion of young fresh faces.
 The “good ole boys” mentality is really putting a strain on the sport and its relationship with the audience.
 Much like many facets of life, change is what brings on forward movement, and I really want to help contribute into that.

 I intend to provide a fresh look into all things Pirates and challenge Yinzer Nation to their stale, outdated and complete unoriginal viewpoints.
 Pittsburgh is certainly one of the most passionate cities when it comes to their sports teams.
-It’s time a couple of fresh faces provide them the truthful insight to what is now the best team in town.
-Ladies and gentleman, welcome to the North Shore Nine!
-Oh, and also catch my MLB podcast named DiNardo’s Dugout.
+It’s time a couple of fresh faces provide them the truthful insight to what is now the best team in town (this was written before the 2016 season).